9th Biennial Conference of the ASBDD

 Announcement

-We are thrilled to announce the 9th Biennial Conference of the Australasian Society for Bipolar and Depressive Disorders (ASBDD) in Sydney, 30-31 March 2025.
+We are thrilled to announce the 9th Biennial Conference of the Australasian Society for Bipolar and Depressive Disorders (ASBDD) held at the Sydney Central Hotel in Sydney Australia from 30th – 31st of March 2025.
 ASBDD aims to be the primary forum for research communication, academic exchange, advocacy, education, and consumer awareness for these serious and prevalent disorders.
 The ASBDD is the Australia and New Zealand regional chapter of the International Society for Bipolar Disorders (ISBD) and is one of the founding chapters of that organisation.

 The conference will have clinical workshops, keynote presentations, oral presentations, posters, and contributions from leading international and Australasian clinicians and academics, as well as early career researchers.